bdcorps/candymail/README.md

 Trigger and send multi-step email sequences in Node.js using a single JSON file.

+## Features
+1. **Portable**: Create, share and reuse email marketing strategies between different products
+2. **Simple to use**: Time to send, subject, body of the emails can all be set up in a single JSON file
+3. **Free**: No need to pay for monthly Mailchimp etc. payments for email automation plans

 ## Who is it for?
 - SAAS Product Makers